Dhaka College: History

-However, there was no dormitory in Dhaka College until 1880.
-Though a dormitory was built in 1874, it did not last long.
+There was no dormitory in Dhaka College until 1880.
 Subsequently, the first dormitory named Rajchandra Hindu Student Hostel was constructed at Shridas Lane, Bangla Bazar for Dhaka College in 1880 with a completely private grant subject to the permission of the government.

 In 1903 new infrastructure plans were made for Dhaka College and in 1904 land was acquired and construction work started.
 On February 19, 1904, Lord Curzon inaugurated the construction of Curzon Hall.
 At a government meeting on May 27, 1904, it was decided to build a modern dormitory for Dhaka College.
 In 1908, construction of Curzon Hall was completed and Dhaka College was shifted to Curzon Hall and some adhering buildings at Ramna area after the partition of Bengal.
 The road on the east of Curzon Hall was named as College Road when Dhaka College was here.
 In March 1908, the construction of Dhaka Hall (now Shahidullah Hall) was completed.
-Dhaka College transformed into a full-fledged residential college here in a beautiful natural setting with a separate science building, Dhaka Hall (now Shahidullah Hall) for students and four residential buildings for professors.

-With the beginning of the World War I in 1914, its adverse impact on Dhaka College resulted in declination of academic activities and other development works.
-Even, there were chances of the college buildings being taken over by the military.
+World War I resulted in the declination of academic activities and other development works at the college.
 In July 1920, another college named Dacca Intermediate College was founded comprising the intermediate classes of Dhaka College for strategical reasons.
 On August 20, 1920, the new college was moved to the then Engineering School (now BUET) campus.
 Only the remaining BA, BSc, MA and MSc classes were accommodated in Curzon Hall.